ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/K8s/Senario_based_Q2.md

 ## You are tasked with deploying a new app on k8s cluster.
 The app should be highly available and scalable.
 How would you design the deployment, and what k8s resources would you used?

+## Your application within k8s cluster should be communicates with other services and be accessible from outside the world.
+Explain how would you configure networking, service descovery and external access?

+## you need to deploy a stateful application on k8s like DBs that required persistent storeage.
+How would you ensure data persistance and manage staateful sets?

+## Describe the steps would you take to secure a k8s cluster and ensure it complies with best practices of security?

 ##